nchenderson/elements-nonpar-stat/docs/06-ustatistics.md

 * The squared distance covariance for this example seems to be about $0.14$.

+* Thus, the distance covariance is positive for this example where the two variables are dependent while the usual covariance between these two variables is zero.

 ---

 * **Exercise 6.2**.
 For this example, where we have observed pairs $(X_{1}, Y_{1}), \ldots, (X_{n},Y_{n})$